docker/compose/README.md

 ==============
 ![Docker Compose](logo.png?raw=true "Docker Compose Logo")

-## :exclamation: The docker-compose project announces that as Python 2 reaches it's EOL, versions 1.25.x will be the last to support it.
+## :exclamation: The docker-compose project announces that as Python 2 has reached it's EOL, versions 1.26.x will be the last to support it.
 For more information, please refer to this [issue](https://github.com/docker/compose/issues/6890).

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a Compose file to configure your application's services.